afzal442/keptn-pg-killerway/keptn-end-to-end-delivery/intro.md

 The tutorial will progress in steps:

-1. Run automated tests the release our software into `qa` and `production` stages
+1. Run automated tests that release our software into `qa` and `production` stages
 2. Add an approval step to ensure a human must always click “go” before a production release
 3. Replace the manual approval step with an automated quality gate.
 Add Prometheus to the cluster to monitor the workloads.
 Add SLO-based quality evaluations to ensure no bad build ever makes it to production
 5. Add a quality evaluation in production, post rollout